-That's the idea behind a new technology developed by British scientists that uses to turn plant-based waste, such as orange peels, into eco-friendly plastic, according to London's The Independent.
+That's the idea behind a new technology developed by British scientists that uses microwaves to turn plant-based waste, such as orange peels, into eco-friendly plastic, according to London's The Independent.

 Researchers have created a partnership with the juice-making industry in Brazil and have launched the Orange Peel Exploitation Company to demonstrate the technology on a large scale.

 "There are 8 million tonnes of orange residue in Brazil.
-For every orange that's squeezed to make juice, about half of it is wasted," said James Clark, professor of at the University of York in the U.K., and developer of the new approach.
+For every orange that's squeezed to make juice, about half of it is wasted," said James Clark, professor of green chemistry at the University of York in the U.K., and developer of the new approach.
 "What we've discovered is that you can release the chemical and energy potential of orange peel using microwaves."

-The technique works by focusing high-powered microwaves on plant-based material, transforming the tough cellulose molecules of the into volatile gases.
+The technique works by focusing high-powered microwaves on plant-based material, transforming the tough cellulose molecules of the plant matter into volatile gases.
 Those gases are then distilled into a liquid that researchers say can be used to make plastic.
 The process works at 90 percent efficiency, and it can be used on a variety of plant waste beyond orange peels.

 Orange peels are particularly good for this technique because they are rich in a key chemical, d-limonene, which is also an ingredient in many cleaning products and cosmetics.